seanoughton/test-dd-answers/answers.md

 ## Section 2: Collecting Metrics
 1. **Add tags in the Agent config file**
-   - To add tags to the Agent config file, you can get instructions from the DataDog Documentation
+   - To add tags to the **Agent config file**, you can get instructions from the DataDog Documentation
-   - You can get to the Docs by clicking on the **question mark** on the homepage and selecting **Resources** from the Dropdown menu
+   - You can get to the Docs by clicking on the **Question mark** on the homepage and selecting **Resources** from the Dropdown menu
    - On the **Resources** page select **Documentation** and this will take you to the **Documentation Page**

      - ![resources page](./datadog-images/section-2/resources-page-cropped.png)